Lem Mundorf is not the kind of guy you’d pick out a lineup of former gang members.

 Lem had highly respected career as a Junior High teacher and Administrator in the Edmonton Public School system.

-This year, Teen Time celebrates it’s 52nd anniversary of sharing God’s Love with teens.
-I have been raising funds to renovate the 45 year old camp site north of Westlock so The Lord can use Teen Time for the next 50 years!
+This year, Teen Time celebrates it’s 54th anniversary of sharing God’s Love with teens.
+I have been raising funds to renovate the camp site north of Westlock so The Lord can use Teen Time for the next 50 years!
 God has been good!!”

 Teen Time Camps are operated by Teen Time of Edmonton, a registered charitable, non-profit, non-denominational, Christian organization.
 Teen Time encourages wholesome physical, social, intellectual activities, and spiritual development in young people through recreational programming, social interactions, and by teaching scriptural principles.

 APPLICATION: Please leave a comment for Lem below.
 Thank you.

 I write to inspire people to be real, grow an authentic faith in Jesus, enjoy healthy relationships and discover their life purpose.
 If this material is helpful to you, please follow me.

 - Subscribe.
 I’ll put helpful content into your email box early Mondays and Thursdays, as well as upcoming events at North Pointe Community Church, Edmonton, Alberta.

 - Follow on Twitter.
 I daily tweet info I think you’ll be interested in.